surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

-We can try and stay on top of where we might cause a panic and try alternate ways to handle that to avoid all that code getting pulled in.
-However, once we pull in third-party libraries this is less and less likely to succeed, because we can't easily change how the library does its error handling.
+We can try and stay on top of where we might cause a panic and try to handle those paths manually.
+However, once we start relying on third-party crates this is less and less likely to succeed, because we can't easily change how the library does its error handling internally.

 ## No Standard

-Rust has a [standard library][rust std], which contains a lot of abstractions and utilities that you end up using quite a lot and they are just _there_, no need to crawl through [crates.io] or anything like that.
+Rust has a [standard library][rust std], which contains a lot of abstractions and utilities that you need on a daily basis when you do systems programming.
+Accessing files, getting the current time or opening network sockets.
+It’s all in there for you to use, without having to go searching on [crates.io] or anything like that.
 However, many of the data structures and functions make assumptions about the environment that they are used in: They assume that the details of hardware are abstracted into uniform APIs and they assume that they can somehow allocate (deallocate) chunks of memory at abritrary size.
-Often, both of these jobs are fulfilled by the operating system.
+Usually, both of these jobs are fulfilled by the operating system.

-In almost all fields of coding, these assumptions are fulfilled.
-However, they are not when you work with raw WebAssembly: Because of the sandbox, there is no access to an operating system (and if you run WebAssembly in the browser, there's yet another sandbox preventing you from exposing it).
-You also just get access to a linear chunk of memory with no central entity managing which part of the memory belongs to what.
+For most of us and our deployment environments, these assumptions are fulfilled.
+However, when you instantiate a WebAssembly module via the raw API, things are different: The sandbox — one of the defining security features of WebAssmebly — isolates the WebAssembly code from the host and by extension the operating system.
+You just get access to a chunk of linear memory, which doesn’t even have some central entity managing which part of the memory is in use and which parts are up for grabs.

+> **Note:** This is not part of this article, but just like WebAssembly abstracts away what kind of processor your code is running on, [WASI], the WebAssembly Systems Interface, aims to abstract away what kind of operating system your code is running on and give you a uniform API to work with regardless of environmen.
+Rust has (experimental) support for WASI.

 This means that Rust gave us a false sense of security!
 It provided us with an entire standard library with no operating system to back it with.
-In fact, many of the stdlib modules are just [aliased][std unsupported] to a dedicated implementation of the stdlib where everything is unsupported.
-That means all functions that return a `Result<T>` always return `Err`, and all other functions panic.
+In fact, many of the stdlib modules are just [aliased][std unsupported] to fail.
+That means all functions that return a `Result<T>` always return `Err`, and all other functions `panic`.

 ### Learning from os-less devices

-There is another field that works similarly that we can learn from: Embedded systems.
-While modern embedded systems often do run an entire Linux, smaller microprocessors do not.
-[Rust does support building for those smaller systems][embedded rust] as well, and the [Embedded Rust Book] as well as the [Embedonomicon] explain on how you write Rust correctly for those kinds of environments.
+Just a linear chunk of memory.
+No central entity managing the memory or the periphery.
+Just arithmetic.
+That might sound familiar if you have ever written code for bare metal processors, as is sometimes the case when you work with embedded systems.
+While embedded systems foten do run an entire Linux nowadays, smaller microprocessors do not.
+[Rust is also a language for embedded systems][embedded rust], and the [Embedded Rust Book] as well as the [Embedonomicon] explain how you write Rust correctly for those kinds of environments.

-To enter this new world we have to add one line to our code: `#![no_std]`.
+To enter the world of bare metal 🤘, we have to add a single line to our code: `#![no_std]`.
 This crate macro tells Rust to not link against the standard library.
 Instead, it only links against [core][rust core].
-To quote the Embedonomicon:
+The Embedonomicon explains what that means quite concisely:

 > The `core` crate is a subset of the `std` crate that makes zero assumptions about the system the program will run on.
 As such, it provides APIs for language primitives like floats, strings and slices, as well as APIs that expose processor features like atomic operations and SIMD instructions.
 However it lacks APIs for anything that involves heap memory allocations and I/O.
 >
 > For an application, std does more than just providing a way to access OS abstractions. std also takes care of, among other things, setting up stack overflow protection, processing command line arguments and spawning the main thread before a program's main function is invoked.
 A #![no_std] application lacks all that standard runtime, so it must initialize its own runtime, if any is required.

-This can sound a bit scary, but also a bit exciting.
-If we jump straight in with our panic-y program from above and make it non-standard:
+This can sound a bit scary, but let’s take it step by step.
+We start by declaring our panic-y prime number program from above as `no_std`:

 |||codediff|rust
 + #![no_std]